Zebra (The John Butler Trio song)

-"Zebra" is a song by Australian band John Butler Trio, released as the first single from their third studio album, Sunrise Over Sea (2004).
+"Zebra" is a song by Australian band the John Butler Trio, released as the first single from their third studio album, Sunrise Over Sea (2004).
 It features the Sunrise lineup of John Butler on guitar and vocals, Shannon Birchall on double bass and Nicky Bomba on drums and percussion.
 "Zebra" became a top-30 hit in both Australia and New Zealand, reaching numbers 22 and 27, respectively.
 In the United States, it peaked at number 12 on the Billboard Triple-A chart in April 2005.

 Inspiration

 According to John Butler, the song began as a riff that he had stuck in his head for several years, but had difficulty recalling when he had a guitar.
 The lyric pattern of "I could be da da, I could be da da" originated from Butler scat singing the riff to his baby daughter, while the opposites in each line of the lyrics led Nicky Bomba to the idea of a zebra asking itself if it was white with black stripes or black with white stripes, from which the song's title is derived.